 Food can stick to grill grates

 If you’re looking for a gas grill that’s not going to break the bank while still offering great quality, this is the model for you.
-This three-burner grill has enough space for you to cook for 6-8 people and metal side shelves afford you some extra storage and prep space.
+This three-burner grill has enough space for you to cook for six to eight people and metal side shelves afford you some extra storage and prep space.
 With a total of 30,000 BTUs, the Char-Broil Classic Series grill certainly has enough power to churn out a hearty meal, and our tester noted that the flame was incredibly even and responded to temperature adjustments quickly.

 The porcelain-coated grates have great nonstick properties, so you don’t have to worry about food sticking.
 There are two wheels that give you the option to cart the grill around, should you decide to move it.
 It’s a very basic grill, meaning there are no bells and whistles like what you might find in other models, but it’s a sturdy baseline for those who are new to grilling.
-Our tester particularly loved the ease and quickness of the Piezo ignition system.
+Plus, our tester particularly loved the ease and quickness of the Piezo ignition system.

 "There are three stainless steel burners that are evenly spread out among the cooking space, so you can independently control the temperatures if you’re cooking different types of foods." — Lindsay Boyers, Product Tester